-- 1. The armed forces secure the independence of the country, as well as protect its territorial integrity and constitutional order. - 2.
+- 1. The armed forces guarantee the independence of the country, and protect its territorial integrity and constitutional order. - 2.
 The armed forces maintain neutrality in political questions and are subject to civilian control. - 3.
-No foreign military force may be situated in, or pass through, the Albanian territory, as well no Albanian military force may be sent abroad, except by a law approved by a majority of all members of the Assembly.
+No foreign military force may be situated in, or pass through, the Albanian territory, and no Albanian military force may be sent abroad, except by a law approved by a majority of all members of the Assembly.